-Members, or a person acting on their behalf with their written consent, who disagree with the appeal decision, have the right to ask for a State Fair Hearing from HHS.
-See information in this section on State Fair Hearings.
+Members, or a person acting on their behalf with their written consent, who disagree with the appeal decision, have External Appeal Rights through the CMS Independent Review Entity (IRE), or the HHS State Fair Hearing office.
+See information in this Section on External Appeals for STAR+PLUS MMP members.